Overview of Work Packages 6 and 7:

 Functionality expected by the end users is a flexible interface combining data according to the user’s specification.
 Focus is on an easy to use data selection process than easy exploitation functionality (single key visualization/dashboard style interface).
 As end user frontend applications two widely used tools were selected for the initial phase, Spotfire and R. These tools are frequently used by the pharmaceutical industry (Spotfire) and academic partners (R) for analyzing data sets from heterogeneous sources.
 It is anticipated that with more data uploaded to the system and more users evaluating available data sets, new tools will be demanded by the users community.

-The fully implemented InfoCentre solution provide a framework to govern data sharing with granular (individual) security and access/privilege controls (such as read only or create, update and delete) which provides hierarchal levels of access to different parts of the systems content.
+The fully implemented InfoCentre solution provide a framework to govern data sharing with granular (individual) security and access/privilege controls (such as read only or create, update and delete) which provides hierarchical levels of access to different parts of the systems content.
 Internal users have full read only access to the InfoCentre along with instructor lead training and supporting documentation.
 Online help is provided to internal users and a help desk is available to guide users or resolve issues.

 Upload of data will be done solely by trained data managers, responsible for data harmonisation, transformation and consistency checking.
 Additional annotation of data will be done in close cooperation with data owners.
 This will guarantee a consistent, high quality data set read for cross-study analysis.

 Beside the technical implementation all required maintenance and monitoring processes and supporting functionalities were installed, tested and documented.
-Management of the whole system is splitted according to the knowledge and available resources between the partners of the workpackage, namely The Hyve, GRITsystems and Fraunhofer.
+Management of the whole system is split according to the knowledge and available resources between the partners of the workpackage, namely The Hyve, GRITsystems and Fraunhofer.

 For external (non-consortia users) an InfoCentre-based web interface will give the scientific community access to high level overviews of data collected within individual discovery, pre-clinical and clinical programs.
 An easy to use system will allow external users to request analysis of data from the internal InfoCentre.
 All requests will be reviewed by TRANSLOCATION team and will be approved on the basis of scientific merit.
 The analysis will be created by an internal data custodians, trained in high sophisticated statistical methods.
 Help will be provided to external users by an help desk, working as a single point of contact (SPoC).